 That is the challenge for GOP candidates next year: They must portray themselves as distinct from the Republican Party that base voters see as having let them down.

-This article appears in the Oct.
-24, 2009, edition of National Journal.
+This article appears in the October 24, 2009 edition of National Journal Magazine.

 Don't Miss Today's Top Stories